-Following in the footsteps of Catharina Hospital, Martini Hospital has expressed its intention to start its own version consultations.
-In the short term, they need the necessary resources to set this up properly, e.g. by preparing and making available the necessary rooms and freeing up sufficient capacity among gynaecologists, obstetricians and nurses.
+Following the example of Catharina Hospital, Martini Hospital has expressed an intention to start its own ECV- clinic.
+In the short term, the necessary resources need to be prepared in order to set this up properly, e.g. by preparing and making available the necessary rooms and clinic staff.

-"Women from all over the Netherlands and Belgium come to us for our version consultation, including women in whom a previous attempt to rotate the child failed.
+"Women from all over the Netherlands and Belgium come to us for our ECV clinic, including women in whom a previous attempt to rotate the child has failed.
 We wear this fact as a badge of honour.
-A successful version has enormous impact: it prevents a delivery that is already complex and risky in advance."
+A successful external cephalic version has enormous impact by reducing the caesarean section rate for breech presentation and hence reducing risk of maternal and neonatal trauma."